Gaoyuru717/Livestock-Waste-logistics-Network/README.md

-# Livestock Waste Logistics Network Analysis
+# Livestock Waste Logistics Network Analysis Project

 This project focuses on the logistics network management of livestock waste for spatiotemporal control of nutrient pollution in water bodies.
 It is developed as part of the STQD6324 Data Management course , using Python (Google Colab) and Apache Hive.

+---

 ## Objective